 Raptors are protected under the MBTA.
 The CPW raptor nest database shows one red-tailed hawk nest, one osprey nest, one great horned owl nest, and one unknown hawk nest located in or near the Alternative 3 (Option C) Corridor and study buffer; however, the locations of these nests could not be verified due to limited land access.
 Three inactive raptor nests were observed during the 2018 site visit.
-Additional suitable nesting habitat is also present in the Alternative 3 (Option C) Corridor and study buffer.
-Ground-nesting and other birds could nest in the grasslands and trees in and near the Alternative 3 (Option C) Corridor.
+Additional suitable nesting habitat is also present in the Alternative 3 (Option C) Corridor and other birds could nest in the grasslands and trees in and near the Alternative 3 (Option C) Corridor.

+No new raptor nests were identified in the Alternative I-25 Crossing Corridor or within 1/2-mile of the area on the CPW raptor nest database.
 Physical disturbance, displacement, and clearing of upland and wetland habitats could affect raptors and other migratory birds during construction.
 Impacts will be temporary, and many habitats are anticipated to recover quickly following construction.
 Thornton will review the CPW raptor nest data and perform nest surveys for raptors before the nesting season to identify potential active raptor nests before construction.
 Thornton will coordinate with CPW regarding any potential conflicts between scheduled construction and potential raptor nests, and develop measures acceptable to CPW to minimize impacts on nesting raptors.